Why Grandpa’s is the best automatic chicken feeder...

 A Fabulous Five Golden Eggs!

-I genuinely only recommend products that I have bought myself and love, or that someone I know and trust has and loves.
+I only recommend products I've personally bought and love, or that someone I trust swears by.

 I have no hesitation recommending Grandpa's feeders.
 I love mine.
 My flock loves it too.
 And the rats hate it.